Hariprasath8064/Union-Budget-Explorer/README.md

 ## 🌌 Discover the Financial Cosmos of India!

-Welcome to Union Budget Explorer, a student project crafted for the DBMS course in Semester 3 at Amrita University, Coimbatore.
+Welcome to Union Budget Explorer, a student group project crafted for the DBMS course in Semester 3 at Amrita University, Coimbatore.
 This project serves as your gateway to unravelling the intricate details of India's financial landscape.
 From revenue sources to expenditure categories, visualize and explore the budget like never before!

 ## 🚀 Key Features: